Wirtzie’s Childcare and Preschool

 Art and Helen were devoted to their family and took a “family first” attitude that extended to helping under-served children of the next generation and generations to come.

-Part of the commitment was Art’s support in opening Art’s Center for All Ages, a dedicated space between Lucy Anne’s Place and Wirtzie’s, which allows children and elders to come together to learn and grow and enjoy relationships with each other that are life-giving to all.
+Part of the commitment was Art’s support in opening Art’s Center for All Ages, a dedicated space between Lucy Anne’s Place and Wirtzie’s Preschool and Childcare, which allows children and older adults to come together to learn and grow and enjoy relationships with each other that are life-giving to all.

 Lucy Anne’s Place

-Hal and Lucy Anne met while working together at the Center for Disease Control in Atlanta.
-They married in 1953.
+Hal and Lucy Anne met while working together at the Center for Disease Control in Atlanta and married in 1953.
 They raised four wonderful daughters together – Sally, Carol, Lynn and Laura.

 One of the things that both Hal and Lucy Anne loved to do together was fly an airplane.
 While Hal was flying their private plane for leisure and business, Lucy Anne decided that she too wanted to learn how to be a pilot and started taking flying lessons.
 Once Lucy Anne learned how to land the plane, they flew all over the US and Canada.

-Seven years ago Lucy Anne was diagnosed with Alzheimer’s disease.
-In honor of his wife, Hal named the day center after her.
+Years later, Lucy Anne was diagnosed with Alzheimer’s disease.
+In honor of his wife, Hal named the day center program on the Benevilla main campus after her.

-Birt and Louisa Kellam moved to Sun City West in January 1990 and have been supporters of Interfaith since 1991.
-They decided to sponsor Birt’s Bistro because they believe the new Interfaith project will have a positive effect on the community.
+Birt and Louisa Kellam moved to Sun City West in January 1990 and have been supporters of Benevilla since 1991.
+They decided to sponsor Birt’s Bistro because they believe the project will have a positive effect on the community.

 Birt retired as Corporate Vice President of A. G. Edwards, Inc. a national investment firm headquartered in St. Louis.
 Louisa played violin with the St. Louis Symphony Orchestra and for touring music stars and ballet companies.